 Ultrasound scan is a procedure that uses high frequency sounds to form a picture of the inside body on a monitor.
-There is no radiation involves as this is only a sound wave.
-This is a high frequency sound wave that human ear can’t hear.
+There is no radiation involves as this involves only a high frequency sound wave that human ear can’t hear.
+Therefore, it is a very safe procedure even during pregnancy.

 Technique: A small transducer (probe) is used to generate sound waves on the surface of the body.
 These sound waves are reflected back by internal organs and they are again received by the same transducer.
 These are then processed by a computer to produce an image of the internal organ.